juji-io/site/blog/q-a-dashboard.md

 1. Monitor unanswered questions
 2. Write down some question variations and answers
-3. Update the FAQ list to the Chatbot
+3. Update the FAQ list to the chatbot

 # Monitor Your User FAQs